This text is translated into Russian by google automatic human level neural machine.

 The authorities of the Sakhalin region monitored the implementation of the Free Port of Vladivostok and made certain conclusions about the effectiveness of this model.
 According to Oleg Kozhemyako, preparations for the introduction of the Free Port regime in the port of Korsakov proceeded well in advance, on the basis of all those regulations that were developed as part of granting the status of the Free Port to Vladivostok.

-"The future of the Free Port of Korsakov can be judged on the basis of the fact that at present there are investors who would like to enter its territory and implement their projects on it," Oleg Kozhemyako notes.
+“One can judge about the greater future of the Free Port of Korsakov on the basis of the fact that at present there are investors who would like to enter its territory and implement their projects on it,” notes Oleg Kozhemyako.

 Experts interviewed by EastRussia note, in particular, media "silence", in which the adoption of the norm on the extension of the Free Port regime to Vanino, Korsakov, Petropavlovsk, Pevek took place.
 So, there were no loud discussions, like before the adoption of the law on the Freeport of Vladivostok, there is no news in the media about the holding of relevant hearings with the participation of representatives of the Minsk region and business in Petropavlovsk and Pevek.
 "This is not a good trend," notes one EastRussia expert. - The decision was made thanks to a general trend to support the initiatives of the Minsk region, but the absence of public "stresses" at the regional level at this stage leads to the fact that the regions are not sufficiently absorbed in the topic and have little knowledge of the argumentation, law enforcement practice.
 With a reserve formed in Vladivostok. "